3 Determination of Forward and Futures Prices

 - Do not take any price risk.

-- All net trading profits are taxed at the same rate for market participants.
+- All net trading profits are taxed equally.

-- Market participants can borrow and lend money at the identical risk-free interest rate.
+- Borrowing and lending occur at the same risk-free interest rate.

 - \(S_0\): Current spot price of the asset.